skpacha/Crunchyroll-Downloader/readme.md

 ### Installation

-Download the latest exe installer from the [releases](https://github.com/Tenpi/Crunchyroll-Downloader/releases) tab.
-You may get a warning message along the lines of "running this app can harm your PC", but don't worry because it's safe.
-Updates are able to be installed automatically.
+Download the latest installer from the [releases](https://github.com/Tenpi/Crunchyroll-Downloader/releases) tab.

 ### Bugs and Requests